Towards turnpike-based performance analysis of risk-averse stochastic predictive control: Numerical Examples

 Theorem~\ref{thm:averagedCost} shows that we can achieve near-optimality of averaged performance for the original cost criterion using Algorithm~\ref{alg:stochMPCrisk}, and that the distance to optimality is determined by the optimization horizon $N$ and by how well the fixed parameter $\theta$ fits the optimal stationary one $\theta^s$ from equation \eqref{eq:optimalParameter}.
 Thus, our results show that switching from the expectation-based setting in \cite{Schiessl2024c} to the risk-averse setting considered in this paper extends the problem by a parameter-fitting component.
 In the following we will illustrate this result numerically.
 For this purpose we first consider the risk-averse setting from Example~\ref{ex:example2}.

-Since equation~\eqref{eq:optimalParameter} is difficult to solve, both analytically and numerically, we use the observations from Figure~\ref{fig:example2_parameters} to approximate the optimal stationary parameter $\theta^s$.
-Here, we can clearly see that in addition to the optimal states and controls, cf.\ Figure~\ref{fig:example1_turnpike}, also the parameters realizing the optimal cost exhibit a turnpike property.
-Thus, we can approximate $\theta^s$ and the optimal stage cost by the values at the middle of the horizon where we are near the turnpike.
+To this end, we first have to find a good approximation of $\theta^s$ since equation~\eqref{eq:optimalParameter} is difficult to solve, both analytically and numerically.
+However, if we look at the parameters realizing the optimal costs in problem~\eqref{eq:stochOCP}, cf.\ Figure~\ref{fig:example2_parameters}, we can observe that these parameters exhibit a turnpike property analogously to the optimal states and controls.
+And since the turnpike property guarantees that we spend most of the time close to the stationary values, we can conclude that the values in the middle of the horizon should give us a good approximation of $\theta^s$ to fix the parameter $\theta$.